DanielStoi/2048-AI/README.md

 # 2048-AI
 an AI that plays 2048.

+User can control the "strength" of the AI.

-dependent on the pygame module.
+This project includes a replica of the 2048 game include a GUI dependent on the pygame module.

 this project is my solo work, without referencing code from any other similar project.